 Testing accommodations may be provided to students who need more time on exams, assistance in reading or writing, a reduced-distraction environment or adaptive software and/or hardware.
 Tests are either administered in the OSD office or with accommodations provided by faculty.

+Please schedule testing accommodations two business days prior to an exam.
 Please remember to sign in to the exam book at the OSD.
 Also, please remind your professor during the class before the exam that you will be taking it with extra time.

 Online students with documented disabilities may be eligible for extra test time on tests and books in alternate formats.

 If you find it difficult to take notes in class, OSD provides a peer note-taking system.
 Students who are allowed this accommodation may use a tablet or duplicate paper from OSD and may ask another student in class to share their notes.
 If you don’t know whom to ask, go to your professor for suggestions and guidance.

 Students using this accommodation are usually allowed to record lectures and discussions.
 Additionally, many faculty post PowerPoint presentations and other materials online for further help.

 OSD offers textbooks in alternate formats to students — including online students — who have disabilities affecting their ability to read print or physically handle textbooks.
 Students must purchase print copies of textbooks before receiving alternate formats.
 OSD can provide textbooks in electronic formats for most books.
 The student will need to use text-to-speech, screen-magnification or screen-reading software to read electronic texts.